Curriculum

 Comprehensive Didactics, Journal Club, Book Club (FP Essentials + First Aid for Family Medicine)

-• Harvard Family Medicine Didactic Lectures Grant
+• Harvard TEECH Program Grant

-• Extensive procedural through National Procedure Institute including point of care ultrasound (POCUS), hospitalist procedures, outpatient clinic procedures
+• Extensive procedural training through National Procedure Institute including point of care ultrasound (POCUS), hospitalist procedures, outpatient clinic procedures

 • Opportunities for ATLS and difficult airway course